 As we see the blockchain:

-A vivid example is an investigation by our partners where scammers created over 100 thousand transit addresses to confuse the trail.
+A vivid example is an investigation by our partners where fraudster created over 100 thousand transit addresses to confuse the trail.
 Such cases would be impossible to investigate using an ordinary blockchain explorer.

-After conducting interviews and clarifying all circumstances of the theft, in parallel with blockchain analysis, we start examining the digital traces of the perpetrators.
-Typically, these include messenger correspondence and websites (for example, a pseudo-exchange site or a phishing clone of a popular cryptocurrency wallet).
+After conducting interviews and clarifying all circumstances of the theft, in parallel with blockchain analysis, we start examining the digital traces of the fraudsters.
+Typically, these include messenger correspondence and websites (for example, a fake exchange site or a phishing clone of a popular cryptocurrency wallet).

 Analysis of the correspondence between the victim and the criminals helps to reveal valuable information for the investigation (used nicknames, websites, messenger IDs, blockchain addresses, and other payment details).
 After that, all obtained data is enriched using OSINT methods.

-In rare cases, the aforementioned actions are sufficient to identify the perpetrators.
+In rare cases, the aforementioned actions are sufficient to identify the fraudsters.
 However, if you have fallen victim to professional criminals, usually further work is required to obtain additional leads.

 Sometimes this may be the perpetrator’s IP address or other digital identifiers.
 But to obtain these, it often requires developing a full-scale operation.
-For this, we thoroughly study all available information about the perpetrator, the nature of their actions, motivations, individual characteristics, etc., with the aim of provoking them to respond to our bait, during which they might reveal themselves.
+For this, we thoroughly study all available information about the offenders, the nature of their actions, motivations, individual characteristics, etc., with the goal of prompting a reaction in a controlled setting, which may reveal identifying information.

 And a few hours before that, as a result of a successfully conducted information operation, we learned his personal phone number and exact geo-location.
 That was enough.